 Insoluble fiber is often non-fermentable.
 This means it passes through your body unchanged.
-It helps to prevent constipation.
-Eating a diet rich in insoluble fiber supports colon health.
-It may also help the good bacteria in your gut.
-Some foods rich in insoluble fiber are whole grains, wheat bran, nuts, and seeds.
+Some foods rich in insoluble fiber are fruits, vegetables, beans, whole grains, nuts and seeds.

 Fill up on fiber!